memfault/interrupt/_posts/2023-11-29-diving-into-jtag-part1.md

 In Part 2 of this series, we'll dive into debugging with JTAG.

->**Note**: This article was originally published on by Aliaksandr on his blog.
+>**Note**: This article was originally published by Aliaksandr on his blog.
 You can find the original article [here](https://medium.com/@aliaksandr.kavalchuk/diving-into-jtag-protocol-part-1-overview-fbdc428d3a16).

 ## References